 The North End Center is home to 10 Virginia Tech administrative departments.

 Built in 2012-13 through an agreement between Virginia Tech and the Virginia Tech Foundation, in association with Bob Pack, a local developer, the site includes a 141,000-gross-square-feet building of mixed-use office and retail space and an 800-space parking garage.

 The first floor of North End Center is leased for retail and restaurant space.
 The university leases the remaining floors from the Virginia Tech Foundation.
-That space is home to the following:
+That space includes the following: